damianhakert/damianhakert.github.io/source/_posts/2015-05-22-gitlab-7-11-released.markdown

 ## License keys for Enterprise Edition

-## Two-Factor Authentication for LDAP / Active Directory
+## Two-Factor Authentication for LDAP / Active Directory (EE only)

+## New GitLab CI Features

+With the release of GitLab 7.11, we also updated GitLab CI to 7.11.
+Some changes worth mentioning are an improved runners page, public accessible build and commit pages for public projects ,a new backup/restore utility that will backup your CI database and HipChat notifications!

 ## Other awesome changes